-To understand the mechanisms by which estrogen alters metabolism, we focus on the following broad questions: How does the brain regulate energy intake and expenditure?
-How do metabolic neural circuits differ between males and females?
-How are they modulated by reproductive hormones?
+To understand the mechanisms by which estrogen alters homeostasis, we focus on the following broad questions: How does the brain regulate temperature and energy balance?
+How are homeostatic neural circuits modulated by sex variables?
+How are homeostatic circuits modulated by changes in estrogen signaling?

-Our approach integrates molecular profiling, new viral tools, and genetically engineered mice to define the neurons and genes critical for maintaining energy homeostasis.
+Our approach integrates molecular profiling, viral tools, and genetically engineered mice to define the neurons and genes critical for maintaining temperature and energy balance.
 This approach allows us to dissect the effects of estrogen on distinct neuronal populations with spatial, molecular, and temporal specificity.
-We focus on hypothalamic neurons that express estrogen receptor alpha (green).
+Current studies focus on hypothalamic neurons that express estrogen receptor alpha (green).

 We have active collaborations with the labs of: